 A lighter-touch approach to Coronavirus loans

 Coronavirus Business Interruption Loan Scheme (CBILS) and the Bounce Back Loan Scheme (BBLS) will require a different customer servicing approach.
-This has been recognised by the state-owned British Business Bank and the industry lobby group, UK Finance, which kicked off talks with commercial lenders back in July in an effort to set industry-wide debt collection standards.
+This has been recognized by the state-owned British Business Bank and the industry lobby group, UK Finance, which kicked off talks with commercial lenders back in July in an effort to set industry-wide debt collection standards.
 The Guardian reports one banking executive saying that the soon-expected “code of conduct” for collections is “likely to result in a “lighter-touch approach” than some banks might be used to with run-of-the-mill commercial loans”.

-A game changer for financial lenders
+A game-changer for financial lenders

 Standard account servicing approaches may have worked so far, but in the face of the coronavirus business interruption loans there is a much greater need for:

 - The ability to use data for risk mitigation and more personalized contact

 - Scalable servicing capacity and a flexible approach to handling customer interactions

 All this in addition to ensuring that regulatory compliance standards are met.
 Delivering on these capabilities calls for an approach rooted in empathy, insights and agility, which are all key to a successful account servicing strategy.